RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-general-engsys" %} follow Azure SDK engineering systems guidelines for working in the [azure/azure-sdk-for-cpp] GitHub repository.

-> TODO: Content in this section below here should be moved to a better location.
+> TODO: Content in this section below here needs a better location.

 {% include requirement/MUST id="cpp-style-clang-format" %} format your source code with `clang-format`, using the configuration file located in [the azure-sdk-for-cpp repo](https://github.com/Azure/azure-sdk-for-cpp/blob/master/.clang-format).